margauxperhirin/mesozoo_bats/README.md

 You can see the links between the given files (in black), the new ones (in grey), the figures/tables (in green) and the .R scripts (in blue) in the following scheme.

 ![GH_schema](https://user-images.githubusercontent.com/97614755/214528953-480ba12d-ee95-4835-9909-17d5bcf538cf.jpg)

+If you have any questions, please contact the corresponding author.

+Please cite the manuscript if using this code, partially or in its totality.